 The Commissioner chairs the CHSCP Strategic Leadership Team to ensure fundamental independence is built into the oversight of statutory safeguarding partners.
 The Commissioner also chairs the CHSCP Executive to both facilitate meetings and hold relevant agencies to account in the context of their effectiveness and their performance against defined priorities set by safeguarding partners.

 Through chairing the Case Review Group, the Commissioner ensures fundamental independent decision making in respect of the commissioning and progress of reviews.
 Safeguarding partners delegate this decision-making function to the Commissioner and ratify any decisions made.

 Lead Members for Children's Services

 Lead Members will continue to participate in the CHSCP, engaging alongside safeguarding partners and relevant agencies as ‘participant observers’ (non-voting) in the CHSCP Executive.

 Two lay members will participate in the CHSCP Executive, one representing the City of London and one representing the London Borough of Hackney.
 Lay members make links between the CHSCP and community groups, support stronger public engagement in local child safety issues and develop an improved public understanding of the local safeguarding arrangements.
 The role and responsibilities of Lay Members will be subject to review in the 12 months following implementation of the safeguarding arrangements.

 Relationship with other Boards

-Ongoing engagement with the City & Hackney Safeguarding Adults Board (CHSAB) and the respective Health and Wellbeing Boards and Community Safety Partnerships across both the City of London and Hackney, ensures that children and young people are kept firmly on the agenda in terms of multi-agency work involving vulnerable adults, health and wellbeing and the local responses to crime.
+Ongoing engagement with the City & Hackney Safeguarding Adults Board, the Hackney Health and Wellbeing Board, the City of London Health and Wellbeing Board, Hackney Community Safety Partnership and the Safer City Partnership, ensures that children and young people are kept firmly on the agenda in terms of multi-agency work involving vulnerable adults, health and wellbeing and the local responses to crime.